Dynamics of kinks in a traversable wormhole: Results: dynamics of radial kinks in the Simpson-Visser wormholes

 \subsection{Wave packets shedding and energy transfer}

-In the preceding subsection we have observed the ripples appeared in the scalar fields as shown in the panels (b)-(d) in Fig. \ref{fig:KinkfourA}.
-These ripples usually turn out as they approach the throat of the wormhole.
-Therefore, these ripples must come from the interactions of the kinks to the wormhole throat.
-Besides, our previous results also show that the amplitude of the kink's motion decreases over time, indicating that the energy of the kink reduces over time.
-In order to study this phenomenon, we will perform a further analysis by using the case of $a=9M$ as an example.
+In the previous subsection we have observed the ripples appeared in the scalar fields as shown in the panels (b)-(d) in Fig.\ref{fig:KinkfourA}.
+These ripples usually turn out as they are close to the throat of the wormhole.
+Besides, our previous results also show that the amplitude of the kink's back-and-forth bounce decreases over time, indicating that the energy of the kink reduces over time.
+In order to investigate this phenomenon, we will perform a further study in the following by the case of $a=9M$ as an example.